alexsanjoseph/goodreads-list-properties/README.md

 - rating
 - votes
 - description
-- book_type
+- book_type - Paperback, Hardback, etc.
 - no_of_pages
-- first_published
+- first_published - Date at which the book was published first, if available.
 - isbn13
-- genre
+- genre - The most common tag for the book

 It works as of `2017/02/25` but can't guarantee if it will work in the future :D.